CaTeNdrE/gas-gmail-add-parent-of-nested-label/README.md

 Google Apps Script that adds ancestors' labels to Gmail messages labelled with one of their descendants.

-The goal of this script is to create a Gmail label search experience more akin to a directory search.
+The goal of this script is to create a Gmail label search experience more akin to a directory search without having to duplicate and combine filter rules.

 Gmail's custom user labels can be nested below one another and Gmail displays labels in the menu in a way that closely mimics a computer's directory structure.
 Unlike a search on a computer, when searching a label Gmail does not automatically include its descendants.